jbonadiman/dotfiles/README.md

 - [All] Add command line options that defines what tags should be installed and if upgrades must be run
 - [All] Upgrade also upgrade pip and/or python
 - [All] Use Yaml files for recipes
+- [Windows] Find a way to backup StartAllBack cfg
 - [Windows] Intercept Scoop messages and use them with the log library
 - [Windows] Install Battle.net, Origin